haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-pymol">
 alter (chain B and 1GGR), resv -=300<br>
 </a>
-This shift is critical for the RMDS calculation described below!
+This shift is critical for appropriate residue mapping when performing the RMDS calculation described below!

 Let's superimpose all cluster representatives on the chain A of the reference structure:
 <a class="prompt prompt-pymol">